The Thread We Held: TINTA’s 2025 Annual Report

-A Call for All Life on the Planet
+A call for all Life on the planet

 January 13, 2026 By Sara Omi* Indigenous women are on the frontlines of the major impacts affecting our territories.
 When rivers are polluted, when forests are cleared, when agrochemicals sicken the land and poison our food systems, the violence we experience is physical, territorial, spiritual, cultural, and economic.
 Even so, we continue to sustain the […]